mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 `Body + Willpower + the rating of any protective gear/systems`; each Effect reduces the toxin’s Power by 1 point.
 If the Power is reduced to zero, the toxic substance takes no effect; otherwise, apply the effect depending on the remaining Power level.

-### Courage Points
+### Edge Points

-Courage is a character’s luck, the favor of the gods, that unexplainable factor that allows her to beat the odds.
-A character’s Courage attribute represents the number of Courage points a character has to spend during gameplay.
-Courage points can be used for a wide range of benfits, each noted below.
-Courage points that are spent are temporarily unavailable (see Regaining Courage, below)—luck will only take you so far.
-Note that a character’s Courage attribute never actually changes, even when Courage points are spent, unless the character permanently burns Courage (see Burning Courage)
+Edge is a character’s luck, the favor of the gods, that unexplainable factor that allows her to beat the odds.
+A character’s Edge attribute represents the number of Edge points a character has to spend during gameplay.
+Edge points can be used for a wide range of benfits, each noted below.
+Edge points that are spent are temporarily unavailable (see Regaining Edge, below)—luck will only take you so far.
+Note that a character’s Edge attribute never actually changes, even when Edge points are spent, unless the character permanently burns Edge (see Burning Edge)

-Humans can have 7 **maximum** courage, other species the **maximum** is 6 without the Lucky Edge.
+Humans can have 7 **maximum** courage, other metatype the **maximum** is 6 without the Lucky Quality.

-Spent Courage refreshes every game session.
+Spent Edge refreshes every game session.
 Or whenever the GM says it does.

-On a long rest you get 1 Courage back.
+On a long rest you get 1 Edge back.

-**Optional Rule:** You can refresh a point of Courage on a Critical Success as long as no Courage was spent on that test.
+**Optional Rule:** You can refresh a point of Edge on a Critical Success as long as no Edge was spent on that test.

-Burnt Courage is gone.
+Burnt Edge is gone.
 You have to buy more with Experience.

-#### Spending Courage
+#### Spending Edge

-A character can only spend Courage points on her own actions; she cannot spend it on behalf of others (except when engaged in a “teamwork” test).
-You can only use Courage once on any test/roll or challenge.
-If you spent a point of Courage for extra dice and rolled a critical glitch anyway, for example, you cannot use Courage to negate that critical glitch since you have already applied Courage to that test.
+A character can only spend Edge points on her own actions; she cannot spend it on behalf of others (except when engaged in a “teamwork” test).
+You can only use Edge once on any test/roll or challenge.
+If you spent a point of Edge for extra dice and rolled a critical glitch anyway, for example, you cannot use Edge to negate that critical glitch since you have already applied Edge to that test.

-Spending Courage can do the following, players choice:
+Spending Edge can do the following, players choice:

-- Push the Limit: Re-roll your Effect Die and add the new result to your Effect total.
-The Rule of Six applies.
-This triggers the same effect as if you had rolled a Nat 18.
+- Push the Limit: Roll an additional Effect Dice and add it to your Total and Effect Dice
-- Action Surge: By spending a Courage point you can push yourself beyond your normal limits for a moment.
-On your combat round, you can take one additional action
+- Blitz!: Spend 1 Edge and get your Edge Rating in Bonus Edge to spend on this test.
 - Seize the Initiative: Jump to the top of the initiative order.
 A character cannot both Blitz and Seize the Initiative in the same combat round.
 - Dead Man’s Trigger: When reduced to 0 Physical Health or about to die, you immediately regain half your Physical Health.
 This can only be used once per Breather or Long Rest (5 minutes / 6 hours).
 - Close Call: Either negate the effects of one glitch or turn a critical glitch into a glitch.

-#### Burning Courage
+#### Burning Edge

-In certain drastic situations, even spending Courage may not be enough.
-A character can choose to burn a point of Courage permanently reducing his Courage attribute by 1 for one of the following effects:
+In certain drastic situations, even spending Edge may not be enough.
+A character can choose to burn a point of Edge permanently reducing his Edge attribute by 1 for one of the following effects:

-- Crits and Things: Burn 1 Courage to get +10 to your roll and 6 Effect.
+- Crits and Things: Burn 1 Edge to get +10 Bonus Edge to spend immediately.
+This breaks the rule of no more than 7 Bonus Edge.
 - Not Dead Yet: When facing death you somehow survive.
 You still take all the negative effects of what happened such as lost limbs, you are just not dead.
 You are not dying either, you are stable.

+#### Bonus Edge

+This comes up in some situations.
+Bonus edge can be spent in one of two ways.
+It can buy +1 per point on your dice total, or it can buy 1 Effect for every 2.

+For example in Combat:

+Oda is attacking an Eye-Fiver.
+Here we compare the Attack Rating of the Ares Predator VI (8) to the Defense Rating of the Eye-Fiver (4; Body 3, + 1 for leathers) and see that Oda has a difference of **4 or more greater**, giving Oda one bonus Edge.

+Next, we check out the situation.
+It’s nighttime in a dimly lit alley because Oda wanted to get them all bunched together and take advantage of the low-light vision on his cybereyes, which the gangers don’t have.
+This gives a second bonus Edge to Oda.

+Finally, we look at any other elements that might help either side.
+None are present, so the process moves on and Oda has 2 Bonus Edge he can spend to get 1 Effect or +2 on his roll total.

 ### Individual Rule Sections